Evaluation of education

 - is as simple and cost-efficient as possible

 External review ensures that the University’s programmes are subject to independent review and can be compared with equivalent programmes at other higher education institutions.
 Internal review by a colleague from another faculty/discipline at Uppsala University helps to call into question matters that may be taken for granted in the subject area and enhances the exchange of knowledge and experiences across the University.
 Both teachers and students take part in the evaluations.
+In 2017, a pilot including ten study programme reviews was conducted.

 Programme evaluations by the Swedish Higher Education Authority (UKÄ)